 Dimensional pricing is also used when determining the shipping cost of your package.
 If your package is too large in proportion to its weight, the dimensional weight will be used to determine the shipping rate.
 The larger the dimensional weight, the higher the shipping rate, as the package will take up more space in airplanes and other cargo vehicles.

-Dimensional weight is calculated by dividing the dimension of your package with a divisor.
+Dimensional weight is calculated by dividing the dimension of your package by a divisor.
 The larger the divisor, the cheaper the shipping rate.

-USPS has the largest dimensional weight divisor, hence offers the cheapest way to ship a package based on its dimensional weight.
+USPS has the largest dimensional weight divisor, hence offering the cheapest way to ship a package based on its dimensional weight.